Practical Continuous-variable Quantum Key Distribution with Feasible Optimization Parameters: Introduction

-Recently, significant progress has also been made in the field of theory and experiment on CV-QKD.
-On one hand, each core procedure of CV-QKD system (e.g., quantum states preparation, measurement and post-processing) should be correctly and efficiently experimentally implemented, which provides a \textbf{hardware basis} for high performance CV-QKD and has made significantly progress in recent years\cite{r11,r12,r13,r14,r15,r16,r17,r18,r19}.
-On the other hand, to further enhance the performance of CV-QKD system, many advanced theoretical methods have been proposed and demonstrated, including the excess noise modeling and suppression \cite{r8,r20,r21,r22}, system parameter optimization method (e.g. the modulation variance $V_A$), advanced information reconciliation method \cite{r23,r24,r25,r26,r27},high efficiency error correction matrix design\cite{r28,r29}, rate-adaptive algorithm\cite{r30}, post-selection \cite{r31,r32,r33}, and added noise method \cite{r34}, which provides a \textbf{software basis} to improve the system performance.
-Based on a particular CV-QKD hardware setup with pre-defined protocol, how to comprehensively optimize the secret key rate (SKR) based on above theoretical methods is of great importance.
-However, the above methods are not independent of each other, sometimes one need to make a systematic optimization.
-For example, the optimal choice of $V_A$ will influence the SKR significantly, which is closely related to error correction matrix \textbf{H} design and choice.
-A global optimization method for CV-QKD system in software is still incomplete, among which the systematic optimization of system parameters with error correction is of special importance with respect to the SKR.
-On the other hand, there are several challenges to develop widely used practical CV-QKD system, where one of the most significant points is that it is really hard to adapt different practical optical fiber conditions for CV-QKD systems with unified hardware.
-Thus, how to improve the performance of practical CV-QKD system in the field without modification of the hardware is very important.
+Recently, significant progress has also been made in the field of theory and experiments on CV-QKD.
+On the one hand, each core procedure of a CV-QKD system (e.g., quantum state preparation, measurement, and postprocessing) should be correctly and efficiently implemented experimentally, which provides a \textbf{hardware basis} for high-performance CV-QKD and has made significant progress in recent years \cite{r11,r12,r13,ra17,ra18,r14,r15,r16,r17,r18,r19}.
+On the other hand, to further enhance the performance of a CV-QKD system, many advanced theoretical methods have been proposed and demonstrated, including the excess noise modeling and suppression \cite{r8,r20,r21,r22}, system parameter optimization method (e.g., modulation variance $V_A$), advanced information reconciliation method \cite{r23,r24,r25,r26,r27,ra1}, high-efficiency error correction matrix design \cite{r28,r29}, rate-adaptive algorithm \cite{r30,ra2,ra3,ra4,ra5,ra6}, postselection \cite{r31,r32,r33}, and add noise method \cite{r34}, which provides a \textbf{software basis} to improve the system performance.
+Based on a particular CV-QKD hardware setup with a predefined protocol, how to comprehensively optimize the secret key rate (SKR) based on the above theoretical methods are of great importance.
+However, the above methods are not independent of one another, and sometimes one needs to make a systematic optimization.
+For example, the optimal choice of $V_A$ will significantly influence the SKR, which is closely related to the error correction matrix \textbf{H} design and choice.
+A global optimization method for a CV-QKD system in software is still incomplete, among which the systematic optimization of system parameters with error correction is of special importance with respect to the SKR.
+In contrast, there are several challenges in developing widely used practical CV-QKD systems.
+One of the most significant points is that it is really hard to adapt different practical optical fiber conditions for CV-QKD systems with unified hardware.
+Thus, how to improve the performance of practical CV-QKD systems in the field without modification of the hardware is very important.